Content Moderation & RLHF Services for Safer AI

 Manual or semi-automated review of AI responses generated in different contexts

-Annotation of severity levels (mild, moderate, critical) and types of inconvenience
+Annotation of severity levels (mild, moderate, critical) and types of harm

 Development of datasets to train content filters or scoring models